Too Many Dates

 "So once all the girls say yes, you can come find me again and I'll go with you to the ball," Luna told him as she got up and left.

-Shaking his head, he mentally prepared himself to face a room of upset witches.
+Shaking his head, deciding he couldn't worry about this clearly crazy girl as he had other things to worry about, he mentally prepared himself to face a room full of upset witches.